 Our Land Acknowledgement Statement:

-We acknowledge that we have a responsibility to understand the history and the current experiences of First Nations, Inuit and Métis peoples.
-We reaffirm our commitment and responsibility to improve our understanding of Indigenous peoples, their cultures and their historic connections to this land.
+We make this land acknowledgement to reaffirm our commitment and responsibility in improving relationships between nations and improving our own understanding of Indigenous peoples, their cultures and their historic connections to place.